From data to reduced-order models via moment matching: Introduction

 Interpolatory techniques form a popular class of model reduction approaches, since they are numerically stable and, therefore, applicable to models of very large order.
 These methods are aimed at constructing a reduced-order model whose transfer function interpolates that of the original high-order model at selected interpolation points, e.g., \cite{doi:10.1137/1.9781611976083}.
 Moment matching techniques form an example of interpolatory methods and were originally developed in the field of numerical mathematics, see, e.g., \cite{feldmann1995efficient,grimme1997krylov}.
 By exploiting Krylov subspaces and projection, these methods achieve interpolation without explicitly evaluating the transfer function.
 Additionally, these methods are well suited for interpolating also the (higher-order) derivatives of the transfer function known as \emph{moments}, see also \cite{gallivan2004model,gugercin2008h_2}.
 A time-domain perspective on moment matching is given in \cite{astolfi2010model}, building on a relation between projection matrices for moment matching and Sylvester equations \cite{gallivan2002generality,gallivan2004sylvester}.
 This time-domain perspective enables extensions of moment matching to more general system classes, see \cite{scarciotti2017nonlinear}.

 The majority of the existing model reduction methods rely on the availability of a state-space model or transfer function of the system to be reduced.
-In this paper, however, we develop a \emph{data-driven} moment matching method, i.e., based exclusively on time-domain input-output measurements on the high-order system.
-This is motivated by the observation that, in many cases, an explicit system model (or access to it) is not available.
+In this paper, however, we develop a \emph{data-driven} moment matching method, i.e., based exclusively on time-domain {noise free} input-output {data} obtained from the high-order system.
+This is motivated by the observation that, in many cases, an explicit system model (or access to it) is not available {while one can access input-output data.
+Examples include high-fidelity simulation models in engineering, for instance fluid flow and structural mechanics (see e.g. \cite{rowley_2005}).}

 A data-driven model reduction approach by moment matching has been introduced in \cite[Chapter~4]{doi:10.1137/1.9781611976083}.
-Relying on \emph{frequency-domain} data, this so-called Loewner framework has strong connections to classical rational interpolation, see \cite{anderson1990rational,antoulas1986scalar,antoulas1990minimal}.
+Relying on \emph{frequency-domain} data, this so-called Loewner framework has strong connections to classical rational interpolation, see \cite{anderson1990rational,antoulas1990minimal}.
 Rational interpolation has been studied extensively and allows for obtaining systems that, in addition to achieving interpolation of frequency-domain data, guarantee further system properties such as a minimal McMillan degree or stability \cite{antoulas1989problem,antoulas1990solution,ball1994stability}.
 Taking a model reduction perspective, the desired interpolation conditions might result from a higher-order system, in which case the Loewner framework allows for obtaining reduced-order systems that achieve interpolation as well as further properties, see \cite{antoulas2016loewner,mayo2007framework}.
-Specifically, the preservation of stability \cite{gosea2016stability} and passivity \cite{antoulas2005new} is considered, as is optimal approximation in the $\Hcal_2$ system norm, see \cite{beattie2012realization}.
-To enable the use of time-domain data (rather than frequency-domain data) in this framework, \cite{peherstorfer2016dynamic} estimates transfer function values at given interpolation points by exploiting the relation between time- and frequency-domain data via the (discrete) Fourier transform, after which standard interpolatory methods can be used.
+Specifically, the preservation of stability \cite{gosea2016stability} and passivity \cite{antoulas2005new} is considered, as is optimal approximation in the $\calH_2$ system norm, see \cite{beattie2012realization}.
+To enable the use of time-domain data (rather than frequency-domain data) in this framework, \cite{peherstorfer2017data} estimates transfer function values at given interpolation points by exploiting the relation between time- and frequency-domain data via the (discrete) Fourier transform, after which standard interpolatory methods can be used.